 Growing tired of eating the same things again and again?
 It’s time to do a meal plan makeover and make a meal plan you’ll love!
 By making a few tweaks to your weekly meal planning process, you can refresh your weekly meal plans to make them more do-able and delicious.

-How Do I Make a Meal Plan?
+How to Make a Meal Plan

 In this article, you’ll learn a simple way to put together a meal plan that works for you.
 Here are the basic meal planning steps: